EleniSolaki/purrfect-paws-frontend-angular/README.md

 # Installation- initialisation

-Ensure you have Node.js and Node Package Manager installed on your machine.
 Clone the repository or download the source code as a ZIP file.
 Navigate to the project's root directory.
 Install the project dependencies using `npm install`.
 To run the Purrfect Paws frontend locally run `ng serve`.
 The application will be accessible at http://localhost:4200/